arunasurya/bisqtransifex/compensation.md

 In order to be compensated for your work, you need to submit a compensation request in Bisq DAO.
 Please submit details of your work in the request.
 This is done to help the stakeholders validate your request.

 ## Translators
-- Choose among filters *status: translated*, pick your name/nick in *users: translator*, and the translation period in *date: translated after/before* to specify the translation work to be compensated.
+- In Transifex, choose among filters *status: translated*
+- Pick your name/nick in *users: translator*, and the translation period in *date: translated after/before* to specify the translation work to be compensated.

 ## Reviewers
 - Use *status: reviewed*, *users: reviewer*.